jackd248/typo3-environment-indicator/README.md

 @import 'EXT:typo3_environment_indicator/Configuration/TypoScript/setup.typoscript'
 ```

+### Extension settings

 You can en- and disable every single feature in the extension settings.

 ## Frontend hint

-The frontend hint will show the current application context information and the website title as clickable note in the upper right corner.
+The frontend hint will show the current application context information and the website title as clickable note in the
+upper right corner.

 ![Favicon TYPO3 Text](Documentation/Images/frontend-hint.png)